ModelOriented/hstats/README.md

 ### Describe interactions

-Let's study different plots to understand *how* interactions are looking:
+Let's study different plots to understand *how* the strong interaction between distance to the ocean and longitude looks like.
+We will check the following three visualizations:

 1. Stratified PDP
 2. Two-dimensional PDP